 Come check out this beautiful girl’s farmhouse room transformation and learn how to stencil a focal wall.
-You’ll never believe the big transformation for such a low cost.
+The stenciled flowers make this room and give it such an impact.
+You’ll never believe much this project costs!
+I’ll give you a hint… not much.

 This post is sponsored by Cutting Edge Stencils and contains affiliate links.
 All opinions are 100% my own.